MeghanHull/UFOs/README.md

 # UFOs
 ## Project Background
-Dana's goal is to create an interactive webpage that allows readers to parse the data around UFO sightings.
-So, she essentially needs to build two things:
+To support data journalist Dana's latest article on UFO sightings, she has requested an interactive webpage that allows readers to parse the researched UFO sighting data.
+She essentially needs to two things:
 - The webpage that will allow users to view the data (HTML);
 - A dynamic table that will present it (JavaScript).
-Dana will switch between building the JavaScript table (within the app.js file) and the HTML page (within an index.html file).

 ## Purpose
 <!-- The purpose of the analysis is well defined.
 (3 pt) -->